 To sum up, pronouns are one of the most important parts of speech.
 So much so that you use it almost daily while communicating in the English language.
 This blog showed the correct usage of every type of pronoun before supporting verbs.
 It is essential to learn if you wish to speak English fluently and correctly.

-The 10 main types of pronouns in English are:
+Here are the main types of pronouns in English:

 A noun is the name of a person, animal, place, or thing.
 Pronouns are words that can be used in place of these names.
 She, he, they, someone, mine, yourself are all pronouns.